prestsoftware/prest/CONTRIBUTING.md

   named tuples).

 * We make sure that once a codec is constructed, it is as fast as possible.
-  That's why we save sub-codecs in locals, which will in turn be stored directly in the closure of the codec being constructed.
-(We absolutely avoid attribute lookups every time `encode()` and `decode()` are called.)
+  That's why we save sub-codecs' `encode` and `decode` functions in locals, which will in turn be stored directly in the closure of the codec being constructed.
+(We absolutely avoid re-constructing codecs for a given type, such as calling `listC(x)` or even attribute lookups every time `encode()` and `decode()` are called.)

 * We put a lot of emphasis on typechecking -- if you use the `Makefile`, you can't run a program that hasn't been typechecked.
 Although MyPy types are not